 With over 30 merchants, offering a variety of organic produce, meats, coffee, cheeses, baked goods, artists, jewelers, and more, there is something for everyone at this market!

-Another core strength of Columbus is its business sector.
-Columbus is home to some of the nations leading insurance and financial institutions such as the Huntington Bank, State Farm Insurance, and Nationwide Insurance.
-National retailers also call Columbus home: Big Lots, Victoria Secrets, Limited Too, Inc., Express, Lane Bryant, Abercrombie & Fitch, White Castle, and Wendys.
+A core strength of Columbus is its business sector.
+The city is home to some of the nation's leading insurance and financial institutions such as the Huntington Bank, State Farm Insurance, and Nationwide Insurance.
+National retailers also call Columbus home, like Big Lots, Victoria Secrets, Limited Too, Inc., Express, Lane Bryant, Abercrombie & Fitch, White Castle, and Wendys.
 Research institutions such as The Ohio State University, Battelle Science and Technology International, and Ross Labs help make Columbus a leading center of market, science and technological innovation.